-Infineon to Acquire Cypress Strengthening and Accelerating its Path of Profitable GrowthJune 03, 2019 by EE Power Editorial
+Infineon to acquire Cypress, Strengthening and Accelerating its Path of Profitable GrowthJune 02, 2019 by Paul Shepard

 Infineon Technologies AG and Cypress Semiconductor Corporation today announced that the companies have signed a definitive agreement under which Infineon will acquire Cypress for US$23.85 per share in cash, corresponding to an enterprise value of €9.0 billion.